 5. Pricing 5.1.
 All prices are in Australian dollars and are quoted per person.
 5.2.
 GST is added to the total purchase price.
 5.3.
-Our maximum group size is 6 Clients (5 Clients on the Eagle Peaks two-day tour).
-If you book for less than 6 Clients and more Clients book for the same tour, the Company, at their discretion, will refund you the difference between the price for the total number of Clients and the price you have paid.
-5.4.
 A 5% discount will apply to any additional tours that you book with the Company.
 The discount will be in the form of a voucher to be applied towards the full payment at the time of booking.
+5.4.
+Pricing includes transfers between designated location in Merrijig or Telephone Box Junction at Mt Stirling and starting and finishing point of the tour on selected tours only (as noted in the tour’s itinerary on the Website); lodge share style accommodation on selected tours only; dinner and breakfast on selected tours only; use of tent (twin share), backpack, sleeping mat, sleeping bag, stove including cooking fuel, cooking utensils and cutlery, walking poles, gaiters, poncho, head torch and sleeping bag liner on selected tours only (as noted in the tour’s itinerary on the Website); guide/s for duration of tour; park fees and all relevant licences and permits.
 5.5.
-Pricing includes transfers between designated location in Merrijig and starting and finishing point of the tour; lodge share style accommodation on selected tours only; dinner and breakfast on selected tours only; use of tent (twin share), backpack, sleeping mat, sleeping bag, stove including cooking fuel, cooking utensils and cutlery, walking poles, gaiters, head torch and sleeping bag liner; guide/s for duration of tour; park fees and all relevant licences and permits.
-5.6.
 Not included are transport to the briefing and meeting place, insurance, food and drinks, personal equipment and personal expenses, and accommodation prior and post the Service.

 6. Accommodation 6.1.
 Accommodation is in tents, twin share.
 6.2.
 One night accommodation in a lodge on the Two Peaks tour.
-The lodge offers shared accommodation with 4 bunk beds in each room.
+The lodge offers shared accommodation in a bunk room.
 6.3.
 We will endeavour to ensure that single travellers will share with the same gender, however this cannot be guaranteed as it will be determined by the makeup of the group.